 A dishwasher must first fill in order to wash the dishes.
 Then all of the water must drain from the appliance before the heated drying cycle begins.
 If a dishwasher won’t fill, there is likely an issue with the water inlet valve, float switch or door switch.
 If a dishwasher won’t drain, you should inspect the drain pump motor, drain hose and timer.

 WON’T RELEASE DETERGENT

 The dishwasher in your kitchen should release detergent throughout the machine during the washing cycle in order to deep clean the dirty dishes.
 If there is no detergent then the dishes will not be washed after the cycle.
-“The bi-metal release, timer and wax motor are often the reason that detergent will not dispense from a dishwasher,” according to Dean Hutchinson, Lead Technician Avondale Appliance Repair Experts.
+“The bi-metal release, timer and wax motor are often the reason that detergent will not dispense from a dishwasher,” according to Dean Hutchinson, Lead Technician for appliance repair in Avondale.